dhanjani/expelMoonbirdWarfare/README.md

 # expelMoonbirdWarfare
-Renest your expelled Moonbird.
+Watch the mempool and immediately renest your expelled Moonbird.
 Play gas warfare with the MoonBird admin with the EXPULSION_ROLE.

 The MoonBirds contract allows admins with the EXPULSION_ROLE to expel your nested moonbird in cases where you have nested it and also put it up for sale.